-As language teachers, we are sometimes confronted with courses that are more challenging due to very low student motivation.
-The reasons for this may not be clear; the students may have to take the course to graduate or perhaps they have had negative past experiences with language study.
+As language teachers, we are sometimes confronted with courses that are more challenging to teach due to low learner motivation.
+The reasons for this may not be clear; the learners may have to take the course to graduate or perhaps they have had negative past experiences with language study.
 It may even be that it’s the last class on a Friday and they’re already in weekend mode.

 Having experienced a number of such courses over the years, I’ve decided to briefly outline a few points that I’ve found useful teaching such courses.
 While some may seem obvious and others may not necessarily work for your courses, I hope they at least provide some useful teaching tips or provoke some constructive conversation on the topic.
 The points are from experience teaching English language courses at Japanese universities, but many are likely applicable to other teaching contexts.

 1. Get their attention

 Not getting learner attention at the beginning of the lesson means it’s unlikely you will get it later.
 While you don’t have put on a clown suit and stand on your head (although it may help), I’ve found putting more energy into the first few minutes to get the students engaged makes a big difference to how the rest of the lesson (or course) progresses.
 It could be a funny picture on the projector screen, an interesting prop to hold up, or just a simple thought-provoking question on the whiteboard.
 So, yes, you will need to plan what you do here and perhaps be a bit creative but for me it’s usually worth the extra effort.